September 5, 2024

 of Kaqchikel, one of the most widely spoken Mayan languages, through a collaboration among linguists, historians, and an organized

 collective of Kaqchikel ajq’ija’ (spiritual guides).
 Dr. Ranero is an Assistant Professor in the UCLA Department of Spanish & Portuguese, and was previously a Chancellor's Postdoctoral Fellow in the American Indian Studies Center.
 He has published papers on various aspects of selected Mayan languages (Kaqchikel, Tz'utujil, Chuj, K'iche'), Bantu languages (Kuria, Luganda), and Spanish.
-Sponsored by the SMC Associates.
+Sponsored by the SMC Associates and SMC Modern Languages and Cultures Department.

 - Tuesday, Nov.
 12, 11:15 a.m. — Cole James, Michael Massenburg, and Cass Everage: “Converge+Vertex Artist Roundtable